-This book will give you Simple, yet effective tools to Age Well with Health, Happiness & Vitality
+You will learn Simple, yet effective tools to Age Well with Health, Happiness & Vitality

-If you are Struggling with Habits that aren’t serving you well.
+Are Struggling with Habits that aren’t serving you well?

 Then you will find comfort and support in Julie’s EBook: Why Can’t I give up Smoking?